vandhanaparthasarathy-hub/Sales-Data-Analysis-SQL_PowerBI/01_AdventureWorks KPI Analysis/00_README/README.md

 ---

-*This project was completed as part of a structured Udemy course and is included in my data analytics portfolio to demonstrate proficiency in Power BI, DAX, and business intelligence reporting.
-I've included the Certificate of Completion under 04_Certificate for reference*
+*This project was completed as part of a structured Udemy course and is included in my data analytics portfolio to demonstrate proficiency in Power BI, DAX, and business intelligence reporting.*